-Our Tyler refinery has a nameplate crude throughput capacity of 75,000 bpd.
-The refinery site consists of approximately 600 contiguous acres of land that we own in Tyler, Texas and adjacent areas, of which the main plant and associated tank farms adjacent to the refinery sit on approximately 100 acres.

-The Tyler refinery is designed to process mainly light, sweet crude oil, which is typically a higher quality of crude than heavier sour crude.
-The Tyler refinery has access to crude oil pipeline systems that allow us access to east Texas, West Texas and, to a limited extent, Gulf of Mexico and foreign crude oil.
+Our Tyler refinery has a nameplate crude throughput capacity of 75,000 bpd, and is designed to process mainly light, sweet crude oil, which is typically a higher quality of crude than heavier sour crude.
+Its property consists of approximately 600 contiguous acres of land that we own in Tyler, Texas and adjacent areas, of which the main plant and associated tank farms adjacent to the refinery sit on approximately 100 acres.
+Additionally, it has access to crude oil pipeline systems that allow us access to East Texas, West Texas and, to a limited extent, the Gulf of Mexico and foreign crude oil.
 Most of the crude supplied to the Tyler refinery is delivered by third-party pipelines and through pipelines owned by our logistics segment.

-The charts below set forth information concerning crude oil received based on purchases at the Tyler refinery for the years ended December 31, 2019, 2018 and 2017:
+The charts below set forth information concerning crude oil received based on purchases at the Tyler refinery for the years ended December 31, 2020, 2019 and 2018: